pemre/demo/restaurant/es6/README.md

   <b>How to add new modules and libraries?</b>
 </summary>

-To add dependencies you can always use npm If your preferred library is not available as npm package or has no package.json you can use [napa](https://www.npmjs.com/package/napa) to install such packages from Git or add them manual to ```src/vendor```.
+To add dependencies you can always use npm.
+If your preferred library is not available as npm package or has no `package.json` file, you can use [napa](https://www.npmjs.com/package/napa) to install such packages from Git or add them manually to `src/vendor`.

 But of course your are free to add Bower or jspm or another JS package manager to this project.
 </details>